Back in Boston I had a quince that came with our home outside my office window. It was the first plant to flower every spring and my favorite.

 Chaenomeles cameo quince does not have the thorns many other quinces do.

-In a cold winter quince will drop its leaves, this one retained its leaves all winter.
+In a cold winter quince will drop its leaves, this one retained its leaves all winter, even in the deep freeze of Feb 21.

 Watering needs are average.